modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-1.md

 Bragg formula indicates that the diffraction of the incident radiation of wavelength (λ) is produced when the fronts of the incident waves are reflected by the crystal atoms.
 Previous figure shows that the distance $S = FG + GH$ corresponds to the difference in the paths traveled by the wave reflected in the upper plane with respect to the wave reflected in the lower plane.
 Figure 9.2 shows that $FG = GH = dsinθ$ because these distances are the hypotenuses of right triangles $FGO$ and $HGO$ (corresponding vertices are shown in blue).
 Bragg's formula implies that the total distance $S$ is equal to an integer multiple of $λ$, that is $S = 2dsinθ = nλ$.

 If in the Bragg formula the distance between the crystal planes $d$ is replaced by the distance $D$ between nearby atoms in a shell of the crystal $d = Dsin(α)$, with $α$ the angle between the crystal planes and the direction of incidence of radiation.
 From Figure 9.2 $θ = (π/2 – α)$ and therefore $nλ =2dsinθ = 2[Dsin(α)][sin(π/2 - α)]$.
 Using the trigonometric relations $sin(π/2 - α) = cos(α)$ and $2cos(α)sin(α) = sin(2α)$, we  obtain  $nλ = Dsin(2α)$.
 For $D = 2.15 Å$ and an angle $α = 50º$, for $n = 1$ Thomson obtained $λ =1.65 Å$, comparable with the value reported by Davisson and Germer:  $λ =1.66 Å$.

+!!! tip "1937 Physics Nobel Prize awarded to Davisson and Thomson."

+    WORK: “In the beginning of the 19th century, quantum physics evolved from the idea that energy is conveyed in only certain fixed amounts.
+An early finding indicated that light can be regarded as both waves and particles.
+Later it was proposed that matter, such as electrons, also can be described as both waves and particles.
+In 1927 Clinton Davisson and G.P.
+Thomson demonstrated, independently of one another, that electrons could be described as waves.
+When an electron beam passed through a nickel crystal, diffraction patterns appeared.”

+    MLA style: Clinton Davisson – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Wed.
+5 Jun 2024. <https://www.nobelprize.org/prizes/physics/1937/davisson/facts/>

+    NOBEL LECTURE: The Discovery of Electron Waves by Davisson.

+    MLA style: Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+20 Feb 2023. https://www.nobelprize.org/prizes/physics/1937/davisson/lecture/

+    NOBEL LECTURE: Electronic Waves by Thomson.

+    MLA style: Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+20 Feb 2023. https://www.nobelprize.org/prizes/physics/1937/thomson/lecture/

 ***